pdanyomiportfolio/wireframing/README.md

    - **Example:** Moving a call-to-action button or adjusting a sidebar layout can be done in minutes rather than hours of development work.

 ---

+## Real-World Example: Wireframing in Action

+### Scenario

+A team was developing an **e-commerce platform** with multiple product categories, filters, and a shopping cart.
+Early in the project, designers created a **low-fidelity wireframe** to map out the user flow from browsing products to completing a purchase.

+### Identified Usability Issues

+During the wireframing review, several potential issues were discovered before any code was written:

+1. **Complex Navigation:** The original design required users to click through multiple menus to reach specific product categories.
+2. **Hidden Call-to-Action Buttons:** “Add to Cart” buttons were placed too far from product descriptions, making it hard for users to locate them quickly.
+3. **Confusing Checkout Flow:** The checkout steps were not clearly sequential, potentially causing users to abandon their carts.

+### Resolution

+By addressing these issues at the wireframe stage:

+- Navigation was simplified with a **top-level category menu** and clear subcategories.
+- Call-to-action buttons were moved **directly below product details** for better visibility.
+- The checkout process was redesigned into a **step-by-step flow**, with progress indicators for each stage.

+### Impact on the Final Product

+- **Improved Usability:** Users could find products faster and complete purchases with fewer clicks.
+- **Reduced Development Rework:** Developers had a clear blueprint, minimizing changes during coding.
+- **Higher User Satisfaction:** Early usability fixes led to a more intuitive and enjoyable experience, reducing cart abandonment.

+### Conclusion

+This example demonstrates that wireframing is an **essential step in the design process**.
+By visualizing structure, content placement, and interactions early, teams can identify and resolve usability challenges before development.
+Wireframes ensure that the final product is **user-friendly, functional, and aligned with project goals**, saving both time and resources while improving overall user experience.